AdobeDocs/experience-cloud.en/help/mobile-android-implementation/launch-install-the-mobile-sdk.md

    ![Paste the Extension statements into your DemoApplication file](images/android/mobile-launch-install-pasteExtensions.png)

->[!IMPORTANT] Add "this" as an argument to `TargetVEC.registerExtension(this)` if it is not already in the implementation instructions.
+>[!IMPORTANT] During the Target VEC Beta, you may need to add "this" as an argument to `TargetVEC.registerExtension(this)`.

 ## Verify the implementation

 1. Save your Android Studio project
 1. Run the app and launch it in the Emulator.
-If you don't have any emulator devices configured, configure one now, being sure to configure a device running Android 4.0 (API 14) or later.
-In this screenshots, we are emulating a Pixel 2.
+If you don't have any emulator devices configured, configure one now, being sure to configure a device running Android 4.1 (API 16) or later.

    ![Run the app and launch it in the emulator](images/android/mobile-launch-install-buildAndLaunch.png)